jeremiahsnapp/dev-lxc/README.md

 # dev-lxc

-A tool for creating Chef Server clusters with a Chef Analytics server using LXC containers.
+A tool for creating Chef Server clusters and Chef Analytics clusters using LXC containers.

 Using [ruby-lxc](https://github.com/lxc/ruby-lxc) it builds a standalone Chef Server or tier Chef Server cluster composed of a backend and multiple frontends with round-robin DNS resolution.
-It will also optionally build a standalone or tier Chef Analytics server and connect it with the Chef Server.
+It can also build a standalone or tier Chef Analytics server and connect it with the Chef Server.

+dev-lxc also has commands to manipulate Chef node containers.
+For example, dev-lxc can bootstrap a container by installing Chef Client, configuring it for a Chef Server and running a specified run_list.

-The dev-lxc tool is well suited as a tool for support related work, customized cluster builds for demo purposes, as well as general experimentation and exploration.
+The dev-lxc tool is well suited as a tool for support related work, customized cluster builds for demo purposes, as well as general experimentation and exploration of Chef products

 ### Features